 This He did out of sheer love for us, so that in His death all might die, and the law of death thereby be abolished because, having fulfilled in His body that for which it was appointed, it was thereafter voided of its power for men.
 This He did that He might turn again to incorruption men who had turned back to corruption and make the alive through death by the appropriation of His body and by the grace of His resurrection.
 (26)

 Throughout John’s Gospel, we read about the life that comes through the Word who became flesh.
-In John 1:4, immediately after John tells us that all things were made through him, we read that “in Him was life.”
+In John 1:4, immediately after John tells us that all things were made through him, we read that “in him was life.”
 In John 3, Jesus tells Nicodemus that he must be born again, to true life, which only comes through believing in him.
 In John 5:21, we read, “For as the Father raises the dead and gives them life, so also the Son gives life to whom he will.”
 And finally, in John 11:25–26, Jesus says to Martha, “I am the resurrection and the life.
 Whoever believes in me, though he die, yet shall he live, and everyone who lives and believes in me shall never die.”

 If Athanasius is correct, then all these passages describe the great reversal brought into the world with the birth of Christ, bought by the death of Christ, and secured by his resurrection.
 Christ’s birth was the key moment for which creation held its breath.
 By becoming man and entering the world, he could bring true life to those sitting in the shadow of death.
 Only the one who created the world could once again give life to the world.